SQream/sqream_docs/operational_guides/delete_guide.rst

    ::

 * **Phase 2 - Clean-up** - The rows you marked for deletion in Phase 1 are physically deleted.
 The clean-up phase is not automated, letting users or DBAs control when to activate it.
-The files you marked for deletion during Phase 1 are removed from disk, which you do by by sequentially running the utility function commands ``CLEANUP_CHUNKS`` and ``CLEANUP_EXTENTS``.
+The files you marked for deletion during Phase 1 are removed from disk, which you do by sequentially running the utility function commands ``CLEANUP_CHUNKS`` and ``CLEANUP_EXTENTS``.

 ..
 TODO: isn't the delete cleanup able to complete a certain amount of work transactionally, so that you can do a massive cleanup in stages?